Our Mistakes

 Given the nature of our work, it is essential that we hold ourselves to the highest standards of transparency in everything we do.
 Our poor judgment caused many people who had not previously encountered GiveWell to become extremely hostile to it.

-Steps we have taken to improve: We issued a full public disclosure and apology, and directly notified all existing GiveWell donors of the incident.
+How we addressed our mistake: We issued a full public disclosure and apology, and directly notified all existing GiveWell donors of the incident.
 We held a Board meeting and handed out penalties that were publicly disclosed, along with the audio of the meeting.
-We increased the Board's degree of oversight over staff, particularly with regard to public communications.
+We increased the Board’s degree of oversight over staff, particularly with regard to public communications.

 June 2007: Poorly constructed “causes” led to suboptimal grant allocation

-Steps we have taken to improve: We have shifted our approach to "causes" so that they are defined more broadly.
-This gives us more flexibility to grant the organizations that appeal to us most.
-We now explore broad sets of charities that intersect in terms of the people they serve and the research needed to understand them, rather than narrower causes based on the goal of an “apples to apples” comparison using consistent metrics.
-For example, our recent research report addresses the broad area of international aid (note that this link goes to the research homepage).
+How we addressed our mistake (posted 2007): We shifted our approach to more broadly defined “causes,” which gave us more flexibility to grant to organizations that appeal to us most. e We also switched to exploring broad sets of programs that intersect in terms of the people they serve and the research needed to understand them, rather than narrower causes based on the goal of an “apples to apples” comparison using consistent metrics.

 Smaller issues